 - Wire cutter (use something sturdier than your floral shears)

-- 3 different types of greenery (2 types of evergreen, like juniper or pine, and 1 type of a more delicate greenery like bay leaves, holly, magnolia, herbs, or flowers)
+- 3 different types of greenery (for example you could pick 2 types of evergreen, like redwood, douglas fir, or pine, and 1 type of a more delicate greenery like bay leaves, holly, magnolia, herbs, or seasonal flowers)

 - Ribbon or twine for hanging